gp671112/WOW_addons/AdiBags_Hearthstones/supported_items.md

 # How to Read This Page
-All items are listed alphabetically in English, broken down by category, with the itemID number to the item's right.
+All items are broken down by category, with the itemID number to the item's right.

 ## General Items That Aren't Equipped
+* Adept's Guide to Dimensional Rifting 140493
 * Admiral's Compass 128353
+* Bladespire Relic 118662
 * Dalaran Hearthstone 140192
 * Direbrew's Remote 37863
+* Emblem of Margoss 138448
 * Garrison Hearthstone 110560
 * Hearthstone 6948
+* Hunter's Seeking Crystal 128502
+* Intra-Dalaran Wormhole Generator 132517
 * Jaina's Locket 52251
+* Master Hunter's Seeking Crystal 128503
+* Reaves Battery 132523
+* Rechargeable Reaves Battery 144341
 * Relic of Karabor 118663
 * Socrethar's Teleportation Stone 29796
 * The Last Relic of Argus 64457
-* Bladespire Relic 118662
-* Intra-Dalaran Wormhole Generator 132517

-## Armor With a Hearthing Component
+## Armor With a Hearth Component
 Includes Tabards, Cloaks, Weapons, Shrouds, and Wraps

 * Argent Crusader's Tabard